Foundry-Workshop/token-action-hud-wfrp4e/README.md

 This can be changed in Module's Settings so that bypass is default and `Alt` shows Dialog.

 *This works with `Shift` modifier*

 ---

+#### I don't see Group Advantage Actions?
+Group Advantage actions require two things in order to work.

+- First, you need to have purchased, installed and enable the official ["Up in Arms"](https://foundryvtt.com/packages/wfrp4e-up-in-arms) module.
+- Second, you need to enable **Use Group Advantage** game setting in the WFRP4e's configuration.

+---